 – Brand Research & Project Strategy

-AFC, Corp. is a world renowned leader in the Asian food service industry with over 30 years of industry experience.
-They have decades of immense business growth, however their online presence was loosing traction with users, had many issues with functionality, user interaction and was in need of a major aesthetics overhaul.
+AFC, Corp. is a world renowned leader in the Asian food service industry.
+They have decades of immense business growth, however their online presence is loosing traction with users and has many issues with functionality and user interaction.
+Moreover, the brand presence is in need of a major redesign and aesthetics overhaul.

-Many of AFC's customers, clients and business partnerships didn't have efficient and clear interactions with AFC's business in a 'digital-world'.
-The old website was frustrating to navigate (emblematic of a much larger problem), it wasn't modern, it felt clunky and outdated, and didn't provide the proper structure needed for online CMS marketing and content strategy.
-Users had expressed frustrations such as:
+Many of AFC's customers, clients and business partnerships did not have efficient nor clear interactions with AFC's business relations in a 'digital-world'.
+Their current website was frustrating to navigate (emblematic of a much larger problem), it wasn't modern looking, it felt clunky and outdated, and didn't provide the proper structure needed for online CMS and content- marketing strategies.

-• Develop a scalable product & provide CMS / Marketing: MVP
+• Develop a scalable product and provide CMS / Marketing for MVP

-• Build trust and loyalty with customer base: increase the adoption of our product
+• Build trust and loyalty with customer base: increase the adoption of product

-• Update the outdated look, content & context
+• Update the outdated website look, content & context

 • Acquire more organic traffic and give useful information to users

 Over the course of three weeks, I did research interviews and usability tests with over five participants as well as surveyed more than 20 people to understand how target users viewed the website experience and I documenting these observations.

 GOAL: To evaluated the sites appeal, navigation and overall usability